- Director: Ishirō Honda

 All of those movies, including the original, have a reputation for particularly cheesy special effects, but I’ve never had an issue with them.
 I love this stuff.
 In all of the “Shōwa Era” films, Godzilla is played by a guy in a rubber suit.
 Here, there were two primary actors in the suit, Haruo Nakajima and Katsumi Tezuka.
 Neither of these actors was able to stand more than three minutes in the suit before passing out from the heat, so suffice to say there are no long shots of the monster.
 Under the eye of special effects supervisor Eiji Tsuburaya, the suited actors then walked around on large sets built entirely to scale.
 How this worked can be seen in the production still below:

 Not just in a fun, cheesy way, I find this a much more fulfilling method of filming this kind of thing we get now, where Godzilla and King Kong punch each other through the Hong Kong skyline, skyscrapers disintegrating beneath them.
 Even if you know intellectually it’s a guy in a suit doing it, watching an actual, physical thing tearing down actual, physical buildings requires far less from me in the suspension of disbelief department, honestly.
 Nor does there seem to be anything approaching a “theme” in Godzilla vs. Kong, all the best parts are just monsters punching each other.
 Here, the people involved actually have stakes and relevance to what’s going on.
-More than that, and this may be a strange or inaccurate thing to say as outsider, so let me know if that’s true, this feels like Japan dealing with the trauma of World War II on screen in a way it had not done before.
+More than that, and this may be a strange or inaccurate thing to say as an outsider, so let me know if it’s not true, but this feels like Japan dealing with the trauma of World War II on screen in a way it had not done before.
 Pretty good for a dude in a rubber lizard suit.